 Information for Authors

-The Journal of Tehran University Heath Center accepts the following categories of articles.
+The Journal of Tehran University Heart Center accepts the following categories of articles.

-The Journal of Tehran University Heart Center” publishes a limited number of scholarly, comprehensive reviews whose aims are to summarize and critically evaluate research in the field addressed and identify future implications.
+The Journal of Tehran University Heart Center publishes a limited number of scholarly, comprehensive reviews which aims are to summarize and critically evaluate research in the field addressed and identify future implications.
 Reviews should not exceed 5000 words.

 Letter to editor